-Population figures have been updated to the most recent mid-year estimates (June 2018).
+Population figures were updated to the most recent mid-year estimates (June 2018).

-Widow's Benefit and Bereavement Benefit figures along with the "Bereaved" statistical group have been removed from the Client Group Analysis statistics due to limited data availability.
-The "Lone Parent" statistical group has also been changed to exclude Income Support claimants who are in receipt of a disability premium.
+Widow's Benefit and Bereavement Benefit figures along with the "Bereaved" statistical group were removed from the Client Group Analysis statistics due to limited data availability.
+The "Lone Parent" statistical group was also changed to exclude Income Support claimants who are in receipt of a disability premium.
 Time series published in this release have been backdated to reflect these changes.
 Other tables are at a point in time and will not be directly comparable to previous publications.

-Supplementary tables containing information on the number of children of claimants have been discontinued due to data quality concerns for the following benefits: Jobseeker's Allowance, Employment and Support Allowance, Income Support and the Client Group Analysis.
+Supplementary tables containing information on the number of children of claimants were discontinued due to data quality concerns for the following benefits: Jobseeker's Allowance, Employment and Support Allowance, Income Support and the Client Group Analysis.